Here are a few of my favorite ruins and abandoned places in Pennsylvania you can legally visit.

 Camp Michaux

 Located in Michaux State Forest, Camp Michaux is a former prison-of-war camp from World War II.
-Known as Pine Grove Furnace Prisoner of War Interrogation Camp, German and Japanese officers were brought here after being capture and interrogated.
+Known as Pine Grove Furnace Prisoner of War Interrogation Camp, German and Japanese officers were brought here after being captured and interrogated.
 After the war, it became a church camp until the early 1970s.

 Since then, it’s been hidden away in the woods of this state forest.
 While little remains of the structures, it’s a fascinating spot for history lovers looking for great abandoned sites in Pennsylvania.